-1. The wheel contact surfaces between the wheel and hub MUST NOT be additionally painted.
-The contact surfaces MUST be clean, smooth and free from grease.
+The wheel contact surfaces MUST be clean, smooth and free from grease.

-Failure to keep wheel and hub contact surfaces clean and clear of foreign material could result in wheel/hub separations which, if not avoided, could result in death or serious injury.
+Failure to keep wheel and hub contact surfaces clean and clear of foreign material could allow wheel/hub separations which, if not avoided, could result in death or serious injury.